Magdalena Boch

 University of Vienna

-I am a postdoctoral researcher working at the Social Cognitive and Affective Neuroscience Unit at the University of Vienna and the Cognitive Neuroecology Lab at the University of Oxford.
+I am a postdoctoral researcher working at the Cognitive Neuroecology Lab at the University of Oxford in close collaboration with the Social Cognitive and Affective Neuroscience Unit at the University of Vienna.
 In my research, I use comparative functional neuroimaging to study a potential convergent evolution of the neural bases supporting social abilities in humans and dogs.
 I also combine multiple neuroimaging modalities to investigate the evolution, structure, and function of the temporal lobe — a key brain area for social cognition in primates— across a broad range of carnivoran species.

 Interests